mduffster/null-loop-agent/README.md

   - Space (`" "`) → "is the last line of the last paragraph..." (repetitive but coherent)
   - Newline (`"\n"`) → "This is the last line..." → "A B C D E..." (alphabetical patterns)
   - Single letter (`"A"`) → Various alphabetical continuations and structured responses
-- **Next phase**: Progressive prompt building ("a" → "A:" → "Assistant:" → "You are an assistant:")
-- **Goal**: Identify precise instruction level that induces sustained planning-language behavior

 ## Experimental Setup